Hannah D. Loy

 OverviewAI-generated summary

-Hannah D. Loy's research investigates metabolic dysfunction in adipose tissue, particularly in the context of maternal high-fat diet-induced obesity and its effects on offspring.
-Her work has explored the unique transcriptomic signatures induced by beta-adrenergic agonists in white adipose tissue.
-Loy's publications also examine how maternal high-fat diets contribute to offspring obesity by exacerbating adipose tissue dysfunction, potentially mediated by increased heat shock proteins.
-She has collaborated with researchers Umesh D. Wankhade, Henry A. Paz, and Anna‐Claire Pilkington at the University of Arkansas for Medical Sciences on these studies.
-Loy's scholarly contributions include two publications with a total of three citations and an h-index of 1.
+Hannah D. Loy's research focuses on the molecular mechanisms underlying adipose tissue dysfunction, particularly in the context of obesity.
+Her work has investigated the transcriptomic signatures induced by beta-adrenergic agonists in white adipose tissue and explored how maternal high-fat diets can lead to offspring obesity and adipose tissue dysfunction, mediated by increased heat shock proteins.
+Loy has published two peer-reviewed articles and has a citation count of four.
+She collaborates with researchers at the University of Arkansas for Medical Sciences, including Umesh D. Wankhade, Henry A. Paz, and Anna-Claire Pilkington.
+Her h-index is currently 1.

 Metrics